-We offer Response to Intervention (RTI) or Early Reading Intervention (ERI) for students who qualify using the FastBridge program and/or by using a student's Fountas and Pinnell levels.
+We offer Response to Intervention (RTI) for students who qualify using the FastBridge program and/or by using a student's Fountas and Pinnell levels.
 RTI/ERI are research-based reading programs that targets phonemic awareness, phonics, and fluency skills that are critical for reading success.
-Kindergarten students are served using the Early Reading Intervention (ERI) program entitled "My Sidewalks" by Scott Foresman.
-Interventionists in Grades 1 - 3 use the "Soar to Success" program by Houghton Mifflin, supplemented by various balanced literacy sources shared within the grade levels.
-"Soar to Success" systematically introduces sounds and decoding strategies in fast-paced lessons that provide instruction, practice, and application of these skills.
+Kindergarten students are served using the Early Reading Intervention (ERI) program entitled "My Sidewalks" by Scott Foresman and Level Literacy Intervention System by Fountas and Pinnell.
+Interventionists in Grades 1 - 3 use the Level Literacy Intervention System by Fountas and Pinnell.
+The LLI program systematically introduces sounds and decoding strategies in fast-paced lessons that provide instruction, practice, and application of these skills.
 Children also read a variety of fiction and non-fiction texts and learn a set of core, high frequency words.
 All interventionists serve the students for 30 minutes daily.

 Our Blythe Study Buddies, parent volunteer program was implemented early in the school year.
 The program has grown to include a large number of students from Hughes Middle School and Greenville High School as tutors.
-This volunteer program includes 84 volunteers who serve 84+ children, providing extra assistance in reading and/or math.
+This volunteer program includes volunteers who serve children, providing extra assistance in reading and/or math.
 This program focuses on serving Grade 2 Blythe students.